SaaS Ratable Revenue: The Ultimate 2025 Guide

 Let's say your SaaS company charges $120 for an annual subscription.
 Instead of recognizing the entire $120 when the payment is received, you would recognize $10 each month for 12 months.
 This approach aligns your earnings with the actual delivery of your service.

-Ratable vs. Non-Ratable Revenue
+Ratable vs. Non-Ratable Revenue: What's the Difference?

 Ratable revenue differs significantly from other methods of revenue recognition: